The Only Good Indians: Plot

-Cass and Gabe, who still live on the reservation, are preparing for a sweat lodge ceremony hosted by Cass.
+Cass and Gabe still live on the reservation.
+They prepare for a sweat lodge ceremony hosted by Cass.
 Gabe, now an alcoholic absentee father, stops to see his daughter Denorah before her basketball game later that day.
-They make a bet over Denorah's free throws, which she wins.
-Cass and Gabe begin the sweat with Nathan Yellow Tail, the son of local cop Victor Yellow Tail.
-While they are in the sweat lodge, Victor is attacked by the elk spirit.
-Gabe leaves the lodge to pee and finds Cass' dogs badly bludgeoned; he mercy-kills the final dog with a rock, and decides not to tell Cass during the sweat.
-He returns to the sweat lodge with an old thermos he finds for a water scoop, which Cass recognizes as the hiding place where he keeps his money and an engagement ring he bought for his girlfriend Jo.
-Believing that Gabe stole the money and ring, and finding his dogs dead outside, Cass starts a fight with Gabe.
-Gabe rocks Cass' fixer-upper truck off its cinderblocks, unaware that Cass' girlfriend Jo is hiding underneath, crushing and killing her.
-Cass attempts to shoot Gabe, but instead hits what appears to be Denorah, and in his guilt allows Gabe to beat him to death.
+Cass and Gabe begin the sweat with Nathan.
+While they are in the lodge, the elk spirit attacks Nathan's father Victor.
+Cass leaves the lodge and sees his girlfriend, Jo.
+She needs the money she and Cass have been saving in a thermos in his truck to visit her family after the death of her cousin, Shaney.
+Gabe leaves the lodge and finds Cass's dogs stomped to death.
+Thinking the dogs must have been trampled by horses, Gabe decides not to tell Cass and returns to the lodge, picking up an old thermos to use as a water scoop.
+However, Cass recognizes the thermos as the one he had left in his truck.
+Believing that Gabe stole the money, and finding his dogs dead outside, Cass starts a fight with Gabe.
+Gabe rocks Cass's truck off its cinder blocks, unaware that Jo is hiding underneath, killing her.
+Cass shoots at Gabe, but instead hits what appears to be Denorah.
+In guilt, he allows Gabe to beat him to death.
 Gabe discovers that Cass had actually shot Nathan, and they are approached by the elk spirit, who agrees to spare Denorah if Gabe kills himself.
-However, once Gabe does so, she acknowledges that she plans to kill Denorah regardless, as Denorah is Gabe's calf.
+Gabe does, but she reveals that she plans to kill Denorah regardless, as Denorah is Gabe's "calf".

-Denorah arrives to collect her winnings from the bet, and meets the elk headed woman disguised as Shaney.
-The elk spirit tells Denorah the men are out on the horses, and challenges her to an intense game of basketball.
-Eventually the elk spirit is unable to hide her nature anymore due to her injuries, and transforms into an elk-headed figure with the body of a woman, beginning a long pursuit of Denorah through the snowy reservation.
-Denorah encounters Nathan, wounded on one of the horses, and sends him back to town to alert her stepfather.
-At the end of her endurance, Denorah stumbles into the site of the elk massacre from her father's youth.
-The elk headed woman catches up to her but becomes preoccupied with the site where Lewis buried her calf fetus, and from the ground births a living calf.
-Denorah's stepfather, Denny, the same game warden that interrupted her father's hunt, arrives to save her, but Denorah stops him from killing the elk headed woman and her calf, ending the cycle.
+Denorah arrives and meets the elk spirit disguised as Shaney.
+She tells Denorah the men are out on the horses, and challenges her to an intense game of basketball.
+Eventually, the elk spirit is unable to hide due to her injuries, and transforms into an elk-headed figure with the body of a woman, pursuing Denorah through the reservation.
+Denorah encounters Nathan, wounded on one of the horses, and sends him back to alert her stepfather.
+She stumbles into the site of the elk massacre from her father's youth.
+The elk-headed woman catches up to her but becomes preoccupied with the site where Lewis buried her fetus.
+She digs into the soil and her calf emerges from the ground.
+Denorah's stepfather is revealed to be the game warden that interrupted her father's hunt, and arrives to save her, but Denorah stops him from killing the elk spirit and her calf, ending the cycle.
 The elk spirit sheds her humanity, and retreats into the wilderness as an elk again with her calf.